 4. A Bounce Card, Reflector or Light: Because your camera can't control the light on its own

-Nowadays many cameras cam do many things: they have GPS tracking, can fix color balance, have editing abilities and make digital effects on your just-shot clips.
-Heck, some cameras we shoot with can even make phone calls. (that's a joke, you know...
-I'm referring to mobile phones.)
+Nowadays many cameras cam do many things: they have GPS tracking, can fix color imbalance, have editing abilities and make digital effects on your just-shot clips.
+Heck, some cameras we shoot with can even make phone calls.
 But one thing a camera can't do is control the light going into it well enough in every situation.
-You might not always need to set up a 3-point lighting scene, and you might not want a formal fussy shot or to lug along a lot of gear - but a small portable light can bail you out of a over-shadowed scene and a small bounce card can do wonders outdoors.
+You might not always need to set up a 3-point lighting scene, and you might not want a formal fussy shot or to lug along a lot of gear - but a small portable light can bail you out of an over-shadowed scene and a small bounce card can do wonders outdoors.
 A small collapsible reflector/diffusion disc is cheap, or you can take a piece of sturdy card stock, fold it two times to make it compact, and keep it in your pocket.

 5. Some Cleaning Tools: Because your camera can't see through greasy fingerprints!